Anthony Rizzo Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.53 team ERA that ranks third across all MLB pitching staffs.
+- The Mariners have the third-ranked team ERA among all MLB pitching staffs (3.65).

-- The Mariners allow the fewest home runs in baseball (41 total, 0.8 per game).
+- Mariners pitchers combine to surrender 44 home runs (0.8 per game), the least in the league.

-- Miller (3-1) takes the mound for the Mariners in his sixth start of the season.
-He has a 1.15 ERA in 31 1/3 innings pitched, with 28 strikeouts.
+- The Mariners are sending Gilbert (3-2) to the mound to make his 11th start of the season.
+He is 3-2 with a 3.60 ERA and 69 strikeouts through 60 2/3 innings pitched.

-- The righty's most recent appearance was on Thursday against the Oakland Athletics, when he went six scoreless innings while giving up two hits.
+- His last appearance was on Friday against the Oakland Athletics, when the right-hander tossed eight innings, surrendering two earned runs while allowing three hits.

-- In five games this season, the 24-year-old has an ERA of 1.15, with 8 strikeouts per nine innings.
-Opponents are hitting just .123 against him.

 © 2023 Data Skrive.
 All rights reserved.